Information Structures in Stablecoin Markets: Model

 \subsection{Global Game}

-To resolve the issue of multiple equilibria, it is common to modify the game into a \textit{global game} where each agent in the continuum receives a private signal about $\theta$.
+To resolve the issue of multiple equilibria, we modify the game into a \textit{global game} where each agent in the continuum receives a private signal about $\theta$.
 The agents and market remain the same.
 The timeline and utilities are modified as follows.

 \paragraph{Timeline (Global Game).} Time is indexed by $t\in\{0,1,2,3\}$.
 In Period 0, Nature draws a fundamental value $\theta\sim N(\mu,\sigma^2)$.
 Given the realized value of $\theta$, investor $i$ receives a signal $x_i=\theta+\sigma\varepsilon_i$ where $\varepsilon_i\sim N(0,\sigma_x^2)$.
 From this perspective, the posterior distribution of investor $i$ is $\theta|x_i\sim N(\mu_p(x_i),\sigma_p)$ where